Sma-RTy/native-on-prem/test/robot/docs/README.md

 ```
 # git clone https://github.com/otcshare/native-on-prem.git
 ```
-- Then enter to "x-test" directory
+- Then enter to "test" directory

 #### env.json file
 Environment specific variables must be provided in file ***test/robot/resources/variables/env.json***.
 You should provide a name of the base VM that you prepared in the previous step along with user and password credentials.
 Provide proxy settings (if necessary) for ansible scripts.
 Lastly don’t forget to type in github token.